verus-lang/verusfmt/CONTRIBUTING.md

     ```
    The tag version must match the version in Cargo.toml.

-5. The GitHub workflow in `.github/workflows/release.yml` then:
-  - Builds binaries for macOS ARM/x86, Linux x86, and Windows x86.
-  - Generates shell and PowerShell installers.
-  - Creates a GitHub Release with notes derived from CHANGELOG.md.
-  - Uploads binaries, installers, and checksums.
-  - Invokes `.github/workflows/publish-crates.yml`, which runs `cargo publish -p verusfmt`
-    using the `CRATES_TOKEN` repository secret.
+5. Wait for the release workflow to complete.

-6. Confirm that the GitHub Release completed and the new version appears on crates.io.
+6. Confirm that the new release showed up at the [releases page](https://github.com/verus-lang/verusfmt/releases) and the new version appears on [crates.io](https://crates.io/crates/verusfmt).
+If it does not, then likely some update is needed to the auto-release process.
+In such a case, the tagged `vX.Y.Z` should be considered "used", and the next attempt should be `vX.Y.{Z+1}`.